DMCApps/NavigationFragment/ReadMe.md

 ##Migration

+Things to do:
+- Add in settings that are generated for each present
+    - Thoughts when getNavigationManager() is called, create new NavigationSettings which propegate until calling present
+- Update all Examples as they have gotten too bloated and disorganized to be helpful
+- Update ReadMe for new implementation with how to migrate.

 ###From 1.0.0 to 2.0.0

 In order to ease future development.
 The update to version 2.0.0 has been a major refactor to remove code duplication between the support and non-support version.
 This will make future implementations and maintanence much easier.